-The 'Battle of Sidi Barrani' was the opening battle of the British 'Compass' (i) operation against the Italians in the 'Western Desert Campaign' (10/11 December 1940).
+The 'Battle of Sidi Barrani' was the opening clash of the British 'Compass' (i) operation against the Italians in the 'Western Desert Campaign' (10/11 December 1940).

-While retreating from Sidi Barrani and Buq Buq, the divisions of the 10a Armata crowded the coast road and were easy targets for the monitor Terror and two gunboats, which bombarded the Sollum area all day and for most of the night of 11 December.
+While retreating from Sidi Barrani and Buq Buq, the divisions of the 10a Armata crowded the coast road and were easy targets for the 15-in (381-mm) guns of the monitor Terror and the 6-in (152.4-mm) guns of two gunboats, which bombarded the Sollum area all day and for most of the night of 11 December.
 By a time late on 12 December, the only Italian positions left in Egypt were at the approaches to Sollum and the vicinity of Sidi Omar.

 The British took 38,300 Italian prisoners for the loss of a mere 624 men, and continued the five-day raid on Italian positions in Egypt, eventually capturing Cyrenaica and most of the 10a Armata between Sollum and at the 'Battle of Beda Fomm', to the south of the port of Benghazi.